Colburn School

 The Colburn School is a private performing arts school in Los Angeles with a focus on music and dance.
-It consists of four divisions: the Conservatory of Music, Music Academy, Community School of Performing Arts, and the Trudl Zipper Dance Institute.
+It has four divisions: the Conservatory of Music, Music Academy, Community School of Performing Arts, and the Trudl Zipper Dance Institute.
 Founded in 1950, the school is named after its principal benefactor, Richard D. Colburn.

 History

 The school was established in 1950 as a preparatory arm of the USC Thornton School of Music.
-It was originally located across the street from the Shrine Auditorium, in a warehouse that had been converted into extra USC practice rooms, rehearsal halls, and dance studios.
+Originally, it was across the street from the Shrine Auditorium, in a warehouse that was converted into extra USC practice rooms, rehearsal halls, and dance studios.
 It later broadened its mission and changed its name to the Community School of Performing Arts.
-In 1972, composer and conductor Herbert Zipper became project director for the school.
+In 1972, composer and conductor Herbert Zipper became the school's project director.
 Zipper encouraged businessman Richard D. Colburn to contribute funding.
 In 1980, the school finalized its split with USC and branched out on its own.